 - To provide opportunities and options for community members to resolve conflicts.

-- To educate the University community on the University Code of Student Conduct and the Policy on Academic Integrity.
+- To educate the University community on the University Code of Student Conduct and the Academic Integrity Policy.

 - To treat all community members with consideration and respect.